The Ultimate Guide to Dating Your Family Photos

 Location, Location, Location

 In outdoor shots, look for house number or street address, to match with years lived in a location.
+This is when that family timeline can come in very handy.

-Look at the shape of a door, the finish on the house, the type of porch, the style of windows to match an unknown photo with a known photo or to fit in a known chronology.
+Look at the shape of a door, the finish on the house, the type of porch, and the style of windows to match an unknown photo with a known photo or to fit in a known chronology.

 Look for words on advertising signs to pinpoint the location and/or date of a photo.